pmndrs/three-stdlib/README.md

 ## Problem

-`threejs/examples` were always considered as something that you need to copy/paste into your project and adapt to your needs.
-But that's not how people use them.
-This causes numerous issues & little support.
+`threejs/examples` are usually regarded as something that you copy/paste into your project and adapt to your needs.
+That's not how people use it, and this has caused numerous issues in the past.

 ## Solution

-- Real, npm/node conform esm modules with marked dependencies
-- Class based, optimized for tree-shaking, no global pollution, exports instead of collections
 - A build system for esm and cjs
+- Version managed dependencies
+- Class based, optimized for tree-shaking, no globals, exports instead of collections
 - Single flatbundle as well as individual transpiles
 - Typesafety with simple annotation-like types
 - CI, tests, linting, formatting (prettier)

-But most importantly, allowing the people that use and rely on these primitives to hold a little stake, and to distribute the weight of maintaining it.
+But most importantly, allowing more people that use and rely on these primitives to hold a little stake, and to share the weight of maintaining it.

-Let's give jsm/examples the care it deserves!

 ## How to contribute